top of page

 Because of the large number of skus their sales force was spending too much time selling those small orders.

-After listening to their sales force and doing some research, I suggested we bundle skus that fit together for common applications and markets.
+After listening to their sales force and doing some research, we suggested we bundle skus that fit together for common applications and markets.

 Case studies were completed to show previous success in several markets.